Triangle Vintage Dance sends out a huge thank you to Stormi Souter for her help on edtiting this page!

 Triangle Dance Studio [directions]

-We will be in the BACK studio building for the ball prep class.
+We will be in the upstairs studio building for the ball prep class.

 Can singles attend this dance if there is a lot of couple dancing?